Quick start for newcomers

 If partners are seeking health data for cost-benefit analysis (that is pre-requisite if new product or service will be reimbursed by healthcare payer in particular country), we recommend to also collaborate with health economists of that particular country, as the registers are mostly in local languages and the local experts know better how to navigate quickly through the process.

-The data from registers is usually not personalised (cost-benefit analysis and market size analysis do not require personalised data) which makes it complicated to combine data and sample data together.
+When you access data from registers, it is usually not personalised (cost-benefit analysis and market size analysis do not require personalised data) which makes it complicated to combine data and sample data together.
 In order to combine health registers’ data and sample data, it should be linked via a personal code in a secured way to protect participants’ rights.
-For this reason, many biobanks are linked directly to the national health registers, to combine the health data and omics data together, inorder to empower the studies, and have combined health and omics data at an individual level, but still anonymous.
+For this reason, some biobanks, where legally possible, are linked directly to the national health registers, to combine the health data and omics data together, in order to empower the studies, and have combined health and omics data at an individual level, but still anonymous.
 It provides a quick overview of the disease and treatment history of sample donors, which can be used for example for discovering new biomarkers for particular diseases.

 In general, to obtain access to biobank samples and data, or registers data, it is required to first obtain ethical approval, which might take several months.
+Often a collaboration with a partner in the country in question is also required to gain access to samples and/or data.
 In different countries there are slight differences in processes, as outlined here.

 In the majority of cases, access is not free of charge as there are direct costs for the biobank or register.
 In order to agree the cost, a detailed study plan providing a clear overview of required samples and data sets is a prerequisite.